-I only caution making decisions out of spite.
+Don't make these decisions out of spite.
 Usually, those decisions end up being regretted.
-If, however, you can't stand to look at something because it conjures up difficult emotions and you know you'd feel better if that object was out of your life, then by all means, sell it, donate it or junk it.
+If, however, you can't stand to look at something because it conjures up difficult emotions and you know you'd feel better if that object was out of your life, then, by all means, sell it, donate it or junk it.

 Ask for Help

 Our pride can be such a hindrance sometimes, making us feel like we should be able to handle the situation on our own.
-As I've said before, moving is one of the hardest things you'll ever do—moving into a new life, is even tougher.
+Moving is one of the hardest things you'll ever do—moving into a new life is even tougher.
 So, don't feel embarrassed to ask for help.
-People around you often feel so helpless as they watch you struggle through that asking them to do something for you can not only help you, but can make them feel useful, too.
+People around you often feel so helpless as they watch you struggle through that asking them to do something for you can not only help you but can make them feel useful, too.
 Everyone wins!

 Be Good to Yourself

 Remember, you're going to feel tired, exhausted and drained.
 That's part of the process, so stop being hard on yourself, ask for help, and talk it out to someone.
-And above all, take a deep breath, hug your kids and know that your life will get better—it just takes time.
+Above all, take a deep breath, hug your kids, and know that your life will get better—it just takes time.